Crimson Romance

 Crimson Romance is a 1934 American drama film directed by David Howard and written by Milton Krims and Doris Schroeder.
 The film stars Ben Lyon, Sari Maritza, Erich von Stroheim, James Bush, William Bakewell and Hardie Albright.
 The low-budget project utilized footage from Hell's Angels (1930) and was released on October 12, 1934, by Mascot Pictures.

+In the film, two civilian pilots volunteer for service with the Luftstreitkräfte during World War I. They get involved in a love triangle as they fall for a Red Cross nurse.
+When the American pilot's loyalty to Germany is questioned and he is forced to flee, the two pilots find themselves serving opposing forces.
+Their loyalty to each other is put to the test.

 Plot

 In 1916, childhood best friends, Bob Wilson (Ben Lyon) and Fred von Bergen (James Bush), are test pilots working for an American company that builds bombers for the European allies.
 Since he is German-born and faces prejudice against his heritage, Fred loses his job and, unable to find other employment, decides to return to Germany to fight for his homeland.
 Although he has no special attachment to the German cause, Bob quits the aviation company and joins his friend in Germany.

 On their way to a German airfield, Red Cross nurse Alida Hoffman (Sari Maritza) accidentally runs Bob and Fred off the road, Both men are immediately drawn to Alida, especially Bob although Fred is more shy.
 After Bob's first unsuccessful mission, Captain Wolters (Erich von Stroheim), the squadron's tyrannical leader, expresses his doubt about his loyalty but, desperate for pilots, gives him another chance.

 As the United States is drawn into the war, instead of sending him into a crucial air battle, Wolters arrests Bob.
 Fred, heartbroken that Alida has chosen Bob, quarrels with his friend, calling him a coward.
 Later, however, Fred allows his friend to escape from a firing squad and flee to the Allied lines.

 To prove his allegiance, Bob leads British bombers to the German base, while Fred is told by Wolters that he must shoot down Bob to prove his loyalty.
 Neither man is capable of killing the other, and, in the end, Fred sacrifices his life for Bob.
 After the war, Bob returns to Germany to marry Alida.
 The newly married couple then returns to the United States, and pay their respects to Fred's mother.